launchdarkly/launchdarkly-toolbar/README.md

 > ⚠️ **Warning:** This package is currently not ready for production use and is considered unsupported.
 Features, APIs, and behavior may change without notice.

 A React component that provides a developer-friendly toolbar for interacting with LaunchDarkly during development.
+The toolbar supports two modes:

+- **Dev Server Mode**: Connect to a LaunchDarkly CLI dev server for flag browsing and real-time updates
+- **SDK Mode**: Integrate with debug override plugins for local flag testing

 ## Installation